-Established in 1937, West Texas State Bank has $399 million in assets along with deposits totaling $353 million, which makes it a small bank.
-West Texas State Bank, whose headquarters are in Odessa, Texas, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-On the whole, West Texas State Bank is an acceptable bank choice, but may leave you wanting more, with a rating of 3.6 stars out of 5 from the SmartAsset team.
-West Texas State Bank has a varied choice of product offerings, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
-It has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, West Texas State Bank's ordinary checking account does not have a monthly fee.
-Finding a checking account with no monthly fee, in addition to a savings account with a high APY at the same institution is the best bet for returning the most income on your deposits while maintaining easy access to your funds.
+West Texas State Bank started in 1937 with headquarters located in Odessa, Texas.
+West Texas State Bank handles $399 million in assets along with deposits totaling $353 million, making it a small bank.
+West Texas State Bank lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+With an average 3.6 out of 5 stars, West Texas State Bank is an average bank that leaves room for improvement.
+West Texas State Bank offers a complete array of banking products, which include savings accounts, checking accounts, money market accounts, CDs and IRAs.
+It has a fair savings rate; you can find higher rates with other banks.
+If you're interested in stress-free personal checking, West Texas State Bank offers an option without a monthly fee.
+Obtaining a checking account with no monthly fee as well as a savings account with a high APY at the same institution is your best option for returning the most income on your deposits while maintaining easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-West Texas State Bank has a savings rate of 0.05%, which is poor compared to other U.S. banks.
-West Texas State Bank's one-year CD has a rate of 0.60%, while its highest-yielding money market account has a rate of 0.05%.
-Given West Texas State Bank's noncompetitive savings rate, you should think about looking elsewhere to open savings accounts.
+With a savings rate of 0.05%, West Texas State Bank ranks poorly compared to the national average.
+Its one-year CD earns at a rate of 0.60%, while its highest-yielding money market account has an APY of 0.05%.
+Given its below average savings rate, you should consider choosing another bank to earn more on your deposits.

 How West Texas State Bank's Savings Rates Compare

-West Texas State Bank has generally extremely low fees compared to other U.S. banks.
-West Texas State Bank's checking account has no monthly fee, which makes it excellent for anyone looking for a hassle-free account.
-West Texas State Bank does not reimburse out-of-network ATM charges, meaning you'll need to find a West Texas State Bank ATM or pay the withdrawal fee.
+West Texas State Bank typically has extremely low fees compared to the average U.S. bank.
+With no monthly fee, West Texas State Bank's checking account is ideal for people who want a hassle-free banking experience.
+West Texas State Bank unfortunately doesn't reimburse out-of-network ATM charges, meaning you will need to find a West Texas State Bank ATM or pay the fee.

 West Texas State Bank is a brick-and-mortar bank, with eight total branches in Texas.
-With mobile and web apps, West Texas State Bank makes mobile banking convenient, even on the go.
-West Texas State Bank's mobile app allows you to manage your accounts by monitoring current statements, sending and receiving funds and reaching support representatives.
-West Texas State Bank receives an exceptional consumer satisfaction rating based on comparatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+With mobile and web apps, West Texas State Bank makes mobile banking straightforward, even on the go.
+West Texas State Bank's mobile app allows you to manage your accounts by reviewing current statements, transferring funds as well as reaching customer service.
+West Texas State Bank gets a superb consumer satisfaction rating based on relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-West Texas State Bank ranks as a small bank owning assets totaling $399 million as well as $353 million in deposits.
-It has a good Texas Ratio of 24.57%, denoting that the bank is in satisfactory financial shape.
+West Texas State Bank is currently a small bank and manages $399 million in assets as well as $353 million in deposits.
+Its Texas Ratio is 24.57%, signifying that the bank is in satisfactory financial well-being.
 Additionally, West Texas State Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis